-Renaming the Default Branch in Git
+Steps required to rename the Default Branch in Github

-Renaming the Default Branch in Git
+Steps required to rename the Default Branch in Github

 Introduction